Our program will immerse you in Russian culture, language and literature. You'll love

 The Hunt for Red October, and many of the James Bond movies!
 Can Sean Connery really

 Russian scientists have made outstanding contributions to world scientific development.

-Russia is also the site of many important scientific research projects at USC.
+Russia is also the site of many important scientific research projects at UofSC.
 The

 Russian Program is fortunate to be able to encourage science students by offering